 Shakespeare Off the Page

 The nerdy-coolest book club / geek session in town invites participants to step into the world of Shakespeare’s texts.

-But digging into these plays and treating them like the playscripts they are can be a lot of grown-up fun once you unlock some of the tricky bits in a casual, snack’n’chat, no-test-on-the-reading setting.
-So resident Kentucky Shakespeare actor/dramaturg (pronounced: professional nerd) Gregory Maupin will lead a group through three sessions that will help you get the most out of reading Shakespeare on your own, before a show, or with a group of other weirdos who enjoy this kind of thing, too*.
-The final session will include the viewing of a film version of Coriolanus.
+Join us as we dig into the plays, treating them like the playscripts they are, and have a lot of grown-up fun unlocking some of the tricky bits in our casual, snack’n’chat, no-test-on-the-reading setting.
+Resident Kentucky Shakespeare actor/dramaturg (pronounced: professional nerd) Gregory Maupin will lead a group through three sessions aimed at helping you get the most pleasure out of reading Shakespeare on your own or with a group of other weirdos who enjoy this kind of thing, too.*

 *This is primarily a series aimed at normal, decent people, but actors are not unwelcome.

 Here’s what some past participants in past sessions had to say:

 “Greg knows WAY too much to fit into 3 or 4 sessions, but…I am jazzed about further DIY exploration.”

 “Greg’s workshop is great for Shakespeare nerds and newbies alike.
 I’m more of a newbie and ended up reading Richard II just for kicks–and understanding it.
 It’s the most unpretentious Shakespeare group you’ll ever be a part of, and so much better than 10th-grade English class (sorry, Mrs. Range).”

 Henry IV Part 2 – Saturday, March 2 & Saturday, March 9